DanielleB-R/reselect-immutable-helpers/README.md

 A library of helper functions for using Reselect with a store built with Immutable objects.

-This library is currently ONLY available as an ES module build in ES6.
-Transpiled code may be incldued in the future.
+This library is provided as a CommonJS module transpiled to ES5.